 While your overall goals might be to lose body fat, tone your body or be able to run or cycle faster or lasts longer in your sport of choice, by increasing your overall fitness, all of these are achieved more easily.

-A fitter body can do more (but not too much) effective exercise to produce fat loss and toning results.
+A fitter body can do more effective exercise to produce fat loss and toning results and be less likely to enter the overtrained, stressed state that inhibits fatloss.

 A fitter body has more energy every single day.
 Whether that’s to keep up with your kids, be attentive and active at work or to play high level sport without excess fatigue on the weekends.